Quick Summary

 Our advice: While manufacturers offer their own guides in ‘hours’, we advise making sure that you do your own research on the size of the battery within the phone.
 Ideally, you should have a lithium-ion battery with at least 4,614 mAh (although for routes of 200 stops and using route navigation we advise closer to 10,000 mAh.)

-3. Memory Size
+3. Memory Size (RAM)

-First of all, memory size is more important than it first appears when choosing a phone for a driver.
+Memory size is more important than it first appears when choosing a phone for a driver.

 The biggest differentiator when it comes to the cheapest smartphones and the most expensive, is usually what we refer to as Memory or RAM.
 In simple terms, the better the memory in a phone the more fast, reliable and easy it will be to use.